Stanford DAO Symposium

 Co-founder at Llama

-Shreyas Hariharan co-founded Llama, building economic infrastructure for DAOs, and has worked with leading DAOs including Aave, Uniswap, and Gitcoin.
+Shreyas Hariharan co-founded Llama, which builds economic infrastructure for DAOs, and has worked with leading DAOs including Aave, Uniswap, and Gitcoin.

 Will Papper